Call Now

 The structure of a limited company allows for one or more shareholders and directors, who can be the same individuals.
 This flexibility means you can own and control the business alone or jointly with others.
 The company’s finances, liabilities, and actions are entirely separate from those of its shareholder(s) and director(s), providing an extra layer of protection.

-Benefits of Transferring to a Limited Company
+Benefits of Transferring Assets from Sole Trader to Limited Company

 Transferring to a limited company structure can offer several benefits for businesses.
 Here are some key advantages: